hiTechTeam/Telescan-iOS/WHITEPAPER.md

 ## Bluetooth Discovery

-Telescan implements a BLE-based discovery system where each user broadcasts their Telegram ID as an advertising identifier.
+Telescan implements a BLE-based discovery system in which each user transmits their Telegram ID as an advertising ID.

 ### BLE Service Configuration